Umoren/graphqlbook-store/README.md

 npm run lint
 yarn lint
 ```
+## Contributors Guide

 ## Want to contribute ?

 > fork this project, clone and make your changes and send a Pull Request

+## License

+This project is open source and available under the MIT License.